 The Biomedical Engineering Society is a professional society for those interested in biomedical engineering and bioengineering.
 The national society was founded in early February of 1968 and at the time consisted of 171 founding members and 89 charter members.
 Its first open meeting took place at the Ritz-Carlton Hotel in Atlantic City on April 17, 1968.
 The society’s mission is to promote and improve biomedical engineering knowledge and its utilization for human health and well-being.
 Today, BMES has grown to more than 5,500 members, with more than 80 student chapters, and continues to grow in international membership.

-- President: Sage Ryland
+- President: Kevin Zheng